Schedules

 How schedules work

-1. Create a workflow that you wish to run repeatedly.
+1. Create a workflow that you wish to run in the future.

-2. Using the API, set a repeating schedule for one or more recipients for the workflow.
+2. Using the API, set a repeating schedule or a non-recurring schedule for one or more recipients for the workflow.

 Knock will preemptively schedule workflow runs for the recipient(s) that you've provided, and execute those runs at the scheduled time.
-At the end of the workflow run, a future scheduled workflow will be enqueued based on the recipient's next schedule.
+At the end of the workflow run (and in case of using a recurring schedule), a future scheduled workflow will be enqueued based on the recipient's next schedule.

-To schedule a workflow for a recipient, you must first have a valid, committed workflow in your environment.
-We can then set a schedule for one or more recipients (up to 100 at a time).
+To schedule a workflow for a recipient using recurring schedules, you must first have a valid, committed workflow in your environment.
+We can then set a schedule with repeats for one or more recipients (up to 100 at a time).

 Schedule properties